 Readings for Twenty-Fifth Sunday in Ordinary Time, Year A

 - Gospel: Matthew 20:1-16

 A T2 tanker was a kind of a bucket of bolts at the time.
-We get super tankers now.
-But anyhow they used to bring me on board.
+We have super tankers now.
+But anyhow they used to bring me aboard.
 They’d go down into South America and bring the oil back up.
 And that would be your summer vacation.

-I say all this because this was 1948, believe it or not, and the shape-up was a terrible way to try to make a living, because, you see, you go to a place like the union hall, or in Jesus’ day in the marketplace, and you let everyone there know that you are ready to work on a daily basis and, of course, they send men out to bring you and to see if you are willing.
+I say all this because this was 1948, believe it or not, and the shape-up was a terrible way to try to make a living, because, you see, you go to a place like a union hall — or in Jesus’ day in the marketplace — and you let everyone there know that you are ready to work on a daily basis.
+And, of course, they send men out to bring you and to see if you’re willing.

 Now very often they cheat you, you see.
 They say, “Well, if you give me $10 back, then I’ll call your name.”
 And (inaudible) we don’t have those anymore.
 But the shape-up was very painful if you were married and had children depending on the daily bread.